award

 This list is not meant to be the entire exhaustive list, if you have experienced other types of injuries due to the negligence of your health care provider not mentioned in this list, contact our attorneys today.
 If you have experienced any one of the following hospital negligence examples, you should consult with a skilled California hospital negligence lawyer to see what you may be entitled to legally.

-Filing a Lawsuit Against a Hospital
+Filing a Lawsuit Against a Hospital: What You Need to Know

-Hospital Negligence Medical Malpractice FAQ’s
+Hospital Negligence and Medical Malpractice FAQ

 Can a Hospital Be Sued for Not Treating You?